Checkmarx/JS-SCP/src/data-protection/README.md

 verification data, even on the server-side.

 Last but not least, when using encryption, make sure you are using well vetted algorithms.
-More information in the [Cryptographic Practices](http://LINK) section of this document.
+More information in the [Cryptographic Practices][2] section.

 ### Comments